 Thus, the capital employed considers equity and liabilities.
 However, we do not consider all liabilities, such as accounts payable.
-We specifically consider interest-bearing debt, and because we are talking about long-term financing, we only account for the long-term debt.
-Because companies might have long-term leases, we prefer to use the non-current liabilities account in order to do not miss any long term interest-bearing liability.
+We specifically consider interest-bearing debt, and we only account for long-term debt because we are talking about long-term financing.

 Return on capital employed formula

 Liabilities = Current liabilities - Non current liabilities